On-ur/Pokedex/README.md

 ## To-be-Improved

 * Completeing the Pokédex and repairing the "undefiend" entries.
-* Having custom entry functionality from the website to add and update a Pokemon.
+* Having custom entry functionality from the website to add and update a Pokemon (Can be done with Postman).
+* Having a read all from the website (Can be done with Postman).
 * Functional Testing.

 ## Pre-requesities